KevinGage/STI_EmailToTicket/README.md

   On new email do the following
   <OL>
-    <LI>Is email from a clients domain?</LI>
+    <LI>Does the email subject already have a ticket number in in?</LI>
     <OL>
-      <LI>No, forward to distribution group, delete email</LI>
+      <LI>Yes, update relevant ticket notes, forward to distribution group, reply to client, delete email</LI>
-      <LI>Yes, Does the email have existing ticket info in the subject?</LI>
+      <LI>No, Is the message from a clients domain?</LI>
         <OL>
-          <LI>Yes, update relevant ticket notes, forward email to distribution group, auto reply to client with ticket number in subject. delete email</LI>
+          <LI>No, Forward the email, delete the message</LI>
-          <LI>No, open ticket, forward email to distribution group with modified subject to include ticket, delete email</LI>
+          <LI>Yes, open ticket, forward email to distribution group with modified subject to include ticket, reply to client,  delete email</LI>
         </OL>
       <LI>Log activity based on logging level</LI>
     </OL>